flywire/python_ooo_dev_tools/docs/dev_docs/tute_ss.rst

 Creating and Saving Spreadsheet Documents
 -----------------------------------------

-Start a lo instance and use the Calc create_doc class to create a new, blank Workbook object.
+Start |odev| and use the Calc :py:meth:`~.Calc.open_doc` method to create a new, blank Workbook object.
 Enter the following into the interactive shell:

 .. tabs::